 - The staff will be wearing face masks while on duty and have a daily health check.

 Update 29th December 2020: as per the updated travel advisory of 29th December 2020, all passengers coming from a high risk area, including Dutch nationals, must have a recent negative PCR test declaration in order to bound an aircraft flying to the Netherlands.
 The test must have been conducted no more than 72 hours prior to the scheduled arrival in the Netherlands.
-In addition to the a negative test result you are also required to fill in the declaration form before boarding the aircraft.

 Safe Travels Stamp